mcosme000/mcosme000/README.md

 When I’m not coding, I will probably be taking photos, reading books or spending some time with my husband and dogs

 <!-- 🔭 I’m currently working on a blog app made with Rails and -->
-- 🌱 I am learning Python🐍, TypeScript🟦 and Next.js🚀
+- 🌱 I am learning Python🐍 and TypeScript🟦
-- 👩🏼‍💻 Currently working as a frontend developer
+- 👩🏼‍💻 Currently working as a fullstack developer and designer
 - 👀 I am always open to collaborate on interesting projects involving frontend
-- ✨ Fun fact: last year we bought a house in Nara and we are remodeling it 🔨🎨🏡
+- ✨ Fun fact: we are currently remodelating our house 🔨🎨🏡
 - 📧 You can reach me through my email: mcosme00@gmail.com

 <div>